 The agreement with the first optical fiber supplier was amended in December 2002 to significantly reduce the amount of our total fiber purchase commitment.
-The agreement, as amended, expires on December 31, 2005.
-The aggregate purchases required under the terms of this amended agreement (subject to certain future market price adjustments) are included in the table above.
-Additionally, this amended supply agreement requires that one-half of our aggregate multimode fiber purchases and one-half of our aggregate single-mode fiber purchases through December 31, 2005 be purchased from that supplier at market prices.
+Additionally, this amended supply agreement required that one-half of our aggregate multimode fiber purchases and one-half of our aggregate single-mode fiber purchases through December 31, 2005 be purchased from that supplier at market prices.
+The agreement, as amended, was expected to expire on December 31, 2005; however, certain terms of the agreement allowed for earlier termination in the event that certain conditions were met.
+This agreement has terminated in accordance with those terms.

 An agreement with a second optical fiber supplier was also amended in December 2002 to significantly reduce the amount of our total fiber purchase commitment.
 This supply agreement, as amended, sets forth certain quantities to be purchased for calendar years 2003, 2004 and 2005.
 However, the supply agreement allows us to carry over the purchase commitment of any year to future years without penalty in the event the target quantities in any year are not met; provided that the aggregate amount of the purchase commitment under the supply agreement must be satisfied by December 31, 2005.
-The aggregate purchases under this supply agreement (subject to certain future market price adjustments) are included in the table above assuming the purchase target quantities are met each year as set forth in the agreement.
+This agreement was further amended in August 2004 to indicate that any excess purchases in any year shall reduce the Company's purchase quantity obligations in future years.
+The aggregate purchases under this supply agreement (subject to certain future market price adjustments) are included in the previous table assuming the purchase target quantities are met each year as set forth in the agreement.

 We believe that the fiber purchase commitments are consistent with our expected requirements.
-Additionally, we believe we have adequate alternative sources of fiber in the event these suppliers are unable to fulfill their commitments to us.
+Additionally, we believe we have adequate alternative sources of fiber in the event this supplier is unable to fulfill its commitment to us.
 As a result, we also believe our business is not substantially dependent upon any one optical fiber supplier.